 Get your furnace checked for safety by a highly-trained heating specialist

-It’s a smart idea to have a highly-trained heating specialist like Anthony Plumbing, Heating & Cooling perform a safety inspection on your furnace.
+It’s a smart idea to have a highly-trained heating specialist like Anthony Plumbing, Heating, Cooling & Electric perform a safety inspection on your furnace.
 Their technicians will do the following:

 - Inspect the heat exchanger for cracks with a state of the art inspector camera.